xianyingkong/diffusion-text-generation/docs/index.md

 <br>

-**The best-trained model emerged when LLRD and warm-up steps were introduced, strategies not originally present in the DiffuSeq model.**
+**The best-trained model emerged when LLRD and warm-up steps are introduced, strategies not originally present in the DiffuSeq model.**

 <br>